cartesi/rollups-examples/auction/README.md

 ##### How to mint NFTs to be auctioned

-Simply proceed and [mint a CartesiNFT](../common-contracts/README.md#how-to-mint-a-cartesinft) and take note of the `token_id`.
+Simply proceed and [mint an ERC-721 token](../common-contracts/README.md#simpleerc721) and take note of the `token_id`.
 It will be used when [depositing NFTs into a user account](#how-to-deposit-nfts) using the front-end console.

 ##### How to deposit NFTs

-In order to [deposit NFTs](../frontend-console#depositing-erc-721-tokens), they must have been minted beforehand as explained above.
+In order to [deposit NFTs](../frontend-console/README.md#depositing-erc-721-tokens), they must have been minted beforehand as explained above.

 From the front-end console, deposit an NFT whose `token_id` is `1` as follows: